 Herbs & Supplements to Boost Your Immune System

-No matter what your dietary intake, a supplement regimen can build reliable nutritional support into your day and help boost your body’s natural immune response.*
+No matter what your dietary intake, a supplement regimen can build reliable nutritional support into your day and help support your body’s natural immune response.*

 The immune system needs certain nutrients to do its job—including the powerful antioxidant best known as Vitamin C. Get the most out of each Vitamin C tablet with a formula carefully crafted for absorption.
-Like Immune Defense Vitamin C + Elderberry, made with fermented C so you can really absorb the good stuff.
+Like Immune Defense Vitamin C + Elderberry, made with fermented C so you can really absorb the good stuff, or our Vitamin C+ gummies crafted with Vitamin C from organic acerola cherry.

 Backed by modern science and centuries of traditional use, Black Elderberry (Sambucus nigra) is an excellent addition to an immune supplement pantry.
 You can take Elderberry year-round to build up benefits for overall wellness, or start taking it at the first sign of an immune challenge.
 Check out our Essential Guide to Black Elderberry for more on the benefits and uses of this revered superfruit.

 Often under-recognized for its vital role in immune support, recent research shows that Vitamin D levels can make a difference in immune response.
 This fat-soluble vitamin is called the “sunshine vitamin” because it’s synthesized by the body when sunshine hits the skin.
-However, covering the skin, wearing sunscreen, or generally staying indoors can affect your ability to make your own D. Try supplementing with well-absorbed Vitamin D3 to support a healthy, responsive immune system.*
+However, covering the skin, wearing sunscreen, or generally staying indoors can affect your ability to make your own D. Try supplementing with well-absorbed Vitamin D3 tablets or delicious Vitamin D3 gummies to support a healthy, responsive immune system.*

 Since gut-health is so intimately tied to immune health, you get 2-for-1 benefits when you take a supplement designed to keep your gut healthy and happy.
 Look for a convenient one-daily probiotic supplement, such as Probiotic All-Flora™ that is expertly formulated for advanced digestion and immune support, made with 10 billion CFU clinically studied strains that work together to help you feel your best.*